-Clara Jiménez counsels patent owners as well as clients accused of infringement in the chemical, cosmetic, and medical device industries.
-She has experience with consumer, industrial, and pharmaceuticals products, and a variety of chemical products such as polymers, catalyst, metallurgical, and advanced materials.
+Clara Jiménez counsels clients in the chemical and medical device industries.
+She has experience with a broad range of technologies including consumer, industrial, and pharmaceuticals products; polymers, catalysts, metallurgical, and advanced materials; cosmetics, printing inks, oil and gas, batteries, and industrial manufacturing.
 Ms. Jiménez's practice encompasses patent prosecution, client counseling, post-grant practice, and patent litigation.

-Ms. Jiménez works with clients to develop intellectual property protection strategies to fit their business needs.
-She drafts and prosecutes U.S. patent applications, coordinates foreign patent prosecution, and assists clients in the development of trade secret policies.
-Ms. Jiménez also prepares validity and freedom-to-operate opinions, and performs acquisition-related and pre-litigation due diligence analyses in the areas of material science, chemistry, and polymer chemistry.
+Ms. Jiménez drafts and prosecutes U.S. patent applications, coordinates foreign patent prosecution, and assists clients in the development of trade secret policies, providing strategic guidance on intellectual property protection solutions tailored to fit their business needs.
+She also prepares validity and freedom-to-operate opinions and performs acquisition-related and pre-litigation due diligence analyses in the areas of material science, chemistry, and polymer chemistry.

-Ms. Jiménez has experience in reexamination, interference, and inter partes review (IPR) proceedings before the U.S. Patent and Trademark Office (USPTO).
-She represents patentees and accused infringers in litigation before U.S. district courts and the U.S. International Trade Commission (ITC), and has assisted clients in patent opposition proceedings in Europe, South America, and Asia.
+In addition, Ms. Jiménez has experience in reexamination, interference, and inter partes review (IPR) proceedings before the U.S. Patent and Trademark Office (USPTO).
+She also represents patentees and accused infringers in litigation before U.S. district courts and the U.S. International Trade Commission (ITC).
+Ms. Jiménez advises clients in formulating cohesive strategies to assert and defend their rights in patent infringement and invalidation proceedings in Europe, South America, and Asia.